Seiya Suzuki Player Props: Cubs vs. Cardinals

-On Friday, Seiya Suzuki (.286 batting average in his past 10 games, with a double, two home runs, two walks and five RBI) and the Chicago Cubs face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+On Saturday, Seiya Suzuki (on the back of going 0-for-4) and the Chicago Cubs face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
 First pitch is at 2:20 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-4) against the Cardinals.

 Seiya Suzuki Game Info & Props vs. the Cardinals